danheyward/mastermind/README.md

 ***
 ## Current Hurdles + Next Steps
-**RESOLVED** `I'm mentally stuck on how I want the game 'checker' to be displayed.
+`I'm mentally stuck on how I want the game 'checker' to be displayed.
 The game I've used for inspiration has a set of 4 'pegs' in-line with each row that, after a guess has been placed, fill in with either black dots (right color, right place), white dots (right color, wrong place), or remain blank (incorrect color).
-There's no concern about functionality, I just need to pick a design direction and go for it.`
+There's no concern about functionality, I just need to pick a design direction and go for it.` **RESOLVED: Followed styling of game inspiration**

 One feature that I'd like to add is the ability to select specific dots to edit without having to clear the entire guess.
 This will involve adding a click event on each individual spot that allows the user to edit that spot in the guess.
 More to come on this, as of now it is a stretch goal for after the MVP of gameplay is met.